Forensic Technopolitics

 • What happens when a single Taiwanese fab goes offline?

-• Which European investments are on track, and which are vapor?
+• Which European investments are on track, and which are vapour?

 See Analysis →